ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 the registrant still has to be in the loop to update the DS record.

-There is a need for a simple protocol that allows a third party DNS operator to update DS and NS records for a delegation without involving the registrant for each operation.
+There is a need for a simple protocol that allows a third party DNS operator to update DS and NS records in a trusted manner for a delegation without involving the registrant for each operation.

-The protocol described in this draft is REST based, and when used through an authenticated channel can be used to bootstrap DNSSEC.
-Once DNSSEC is established this channel can be used to trigger maintenance of delegation records such as DS, NS, and glue records.
+The protocol described in this draft is REST based, and when used through an authenticated channel can be used to establish the DNSSEC Initial Trust (to turn on DNSSEC or bootstrap DNSSEC).
+Once DNSSEC trust is established this channel can be used to trigger maintenance of delegation records such as DS, NS, and glue records.
 The protocol is kept as simple as possible.

 {mainmatter}